ollykel/goapp-skeleton/src/README.md

 source code in a subdirectory called client.
 The example client directory provided here implements a SPA created using React and compiled to a bundle using Webpack.
-The tools you use to build your SPA are up to you; all that matters is that all the files necessary to render the SPA client-side are linked to in your index.html and accessible to Goapp's static server in StaticDir (defined in /config/config.json).
+The tools you use to build your SPA are up to you; all that matters is that the files necessary to render the SPA client-side are linked to in index.html and accessible to Goapp's static server from StaticDir (defined in /config/config.json).

 The files to be included in your static directory should be moved to the